Keerthikan/PTU-Facetracker/README.md

 # PTU-Facetracker

-This repository will contain my the work done on my Bachelor on creating a application capable of tracking the movement of a face and convert them into proper movements for the PTU system.
+This repository will contain my Bachelor of creating a application capable of tracking the movement of a face and convert them into proper movements for the PTU system.

 PTU - Flir PTU D48E => Controlled using ROS node: http://wiki.ros.org/flir_ptu_driver